Some of the links on this site are affiliate links.

 - Most deals are made with interest rates ranging from 8% – 12% and are structured as mortgage loans.

-- Steward charges investors a flat 1% management fee annually and there are no hidden fees on the platform.
+- Steward charges investors no fees to invest on the platform.

 What Is Steward Farming?

 Steward Farming is a platform designed to empower smaller sustainable farmers to expand their farms.
 Through the platform, farmers can raise money for new projects and investors can put as little as a hundred dollars into investments.

 This provides an easier way for farmers to access capital than going through a bank.
 Banks deem farmers “risky” despite the fact that their farm may have been running profitably for generations.
 This makes it difficult for farmers to raise money through the traditional path.